zulip/zulip/templates/zerver/for/lean-case-study.md

 ## Unified library of mathematics developed by a diverse community

-Lean is an interactive theorem-prover and a programming language.
+Lean is an interactive theorem prover and a programming language.
 Like C++ or Python, it would be impossible to use in practice without a library of pre-defined components — imagine writing a function from scratch every time you need to sort a list!
 The functions that make it possible to “program” in Lean